TenthPres/TouchPointScripts/README.md

 ## Tools Available Now

+- [**Assign Shepherd**](Assign Shepherd) - This tool allows leaders to be assigned as designated "shepherds" for a family.
+This shepherd can then be referenced in Tasks or when Counseling situations arise.

 - [**ChangeLog**](ChangeLog) - This report lists the most recent changes made to a Person or Family.
 It shows the person making the change, the person to whom the change was made, and the content of the changes.